scc-digitalhub/docs/sdk/docs/reference/runtimes/flower/actions/flower-app-train.md

 #### String source code

-The `client_src` and `server_src` parameters contain the source code of the Flower client and server applications as strings.
+The `client_code` and `server_code` parameters contain the source code of the Flower client and server applications as strings.
 These strings must be valid Python code.
 The string source code will be encoded in base64 format and included in the `fab_source` field of the function specification.

 #### Local path source code

-The `client_src` and `server_src` parameters can also be specified as local paths to the Flower client and server application source code files.
+The `client_src` and `server_src` parameters can be specified as local paths to the Flower client and server application source code files.
 These paths must point to valid Python files.
 The files will be read and their content encoded in base64 format and included in the `fab_source` field of the function specification.

 #### Appcode